Port Arthur, Texas: Hotel Sabine

 The Hotel Sabine opened at 600 Proctor Street in 1929 and operated as the Vaughn Hotel until the mid-1930s.
 At 118 feet, 10 stories, and the tallest building in Port Arthur, the building is of Beaux-Arts architecture style, built with steel-reinforced concrete and brick on 640 steel-laced wooden cypress pilings driven 60 ft into the ground.
-It was designed to withstand the most severe coastal storms.
+It was overdesigned and overbuilt due to lack of knowledge on the strength of concrete in the 1920's.
 The hotel closed down in the mid-1980s.

 The Port Arthur News reported August 28, 2010, that "DWA (Digital Workforce Academy) Buys Sabine Hotel", By November 2011, the hotel was reported to be slated for demolition.
-The cost of renovations were estimated at $10,000,000–12M dollars and demolition estimates as $500,000 to $1.2 million.
+The cost of renovations were estimated at $10–12 million and demolition estimates as $500,000 to $1.2 million.
 As of April, 2021, Motiva was still considering buying the hotel, but remained uncertain and uncommitted to it.

 Hurricane Rita struck a direct hit on the Proctor Street Seawall, and damaged many downtown businesses and homes.
 As economic activity picked up in the region, calls for downtown revitalization have been advanced.
 The true center of commercial activity has gravitated from downtown to other areas.
 The main shopping center is Central Mall, opened outside the downtown in 1982.

 Arts and culture

 Port Arthur's Museum of the Gulf Coast is recognized as the area's definitive collection of items and displays for figures from Port Arthur and the surrounding communities.

+UGK, perhaps Texas's most influential hip-hop group, originated in Port Arthur before relocating to Houston.

 Government

-The mayor of Port Arthur is Thurman "Bill" Bartie.
+The city manager of Port Arthur is Ronald Burton.
+The mayor is Charlotte M. Moses.

 The county operates the Jefferson County Sub-Courthouse in Port Arthur.